CAA FOOTBALL ANNOUNCES INAUGURAL ALL-CONFERENCE HONORS

 CAA FOOTBALL NOTEBOOK

-CAA Football squads are a combined 27-9 (.750) against non-conference FCS opponents -- a better non-conference winning percentage than any other FCS league in the country.
+CAA Football squads are a combined 24-6 (.800) against non-conference FCS opponents -- a better non-conference winning percentage than any other FCS league in the country.
 Last season, CAA Football (Atlantic 10) finished the season 19-8 against FCS non-conference opponents which includes six games in the playoffs.
-All five CAA Football squads ranked in the final Sports Network poll take up a third of the poll’s Top-15.
-Only the Southern Conference comes within one team of having as many squads ranked, but only two of its four squads are among the Top-15.
-For a complete list of all non-conference games and results refer to page 22 in the notes packet and be sure to check out both national polls on page 23 of the notes.
+Four of the five CAA Football squads ranked in the last regular season Sports Network poll make up more than 25 percent of the poll’s Top-15.
+Only the Southern Conference comes within one team of having as many squads ranked, but only three of its four squads are among the Top-15.
+For a complete list of all non-conference games and results refer to page 23 in the notes packet and be sure to check out both national polls on page 24 of the notes.

 NCAA RECORDS WATCH

-New Hampshire’s Ricky Santos and Delaware’s Omar Cuff placed their names among some of the all-time NCAA marks.
-Santos ended his UNH career third on the all-time TD pass list with 123 (Record: 140), third on the career pass yards list with 13,212 (Record: 14,496) and third on the career total offense list with 14,621 (Record: 16,823).
-Cuff is tied for sixth in career points-per-game with a 10.7 average (Record: 12.5) and tied for fourth on the the single-season points-per-game mark with a 15.6 average (Existing Record: 16.2).
-Cuff’s single-season rushing touchdown mark of 35 breaks the all-time record of 30 set last season, while his single-season overall touchdown mark of 39 breaks the all-time record of 31 set last season.
-Both TD marks were set by Appalachian State running back Kevin Richardson.
+It is NCAA Record watch time as the year moves through the postseason.
+New Hampshire’s Ricky Santos and Delaware’s Omar Cuff have placed their names among some of the all-time NCAA marks.
+Santos ended his UNH career third on the all-time career TD pass list with 123 (Record: 140), third on the career pass yards list with 13,212 (Record: 14,496) and third on the all-time career total offense list with 14,621 (Record: 16,823).
+Cuff is fourth in career points-per-game with a 11.2 average (Record: 12.5) and currently holds the single-season points-per-game mark with a 18.5 average (Existing Record: 16.2).
+Cuff’s single-season rushing touchdown mark of 33 breaks the all-time record of 30 set last season, while his single-season overall touchdown mark of 37 breaks the all-time record of 31 set last season.
+Both TD marks were set by current Appalachian State running back Kevin Richardson.

 THAT MAKES IT 15 IN 10 YEARS